Hethersett: Hethersett Methodists

 As early as 1792, there were Wesleyan Methodists in Hethersett.
 The Society was one of 17 which formed the Diss Circuit.
 At first there was no chapel and, complying with the conditions of the 1689 Toleration Act, the house of Robert Baley (probably in Mill Road) was licensed as a preaching place.

 On 1 October 1817, a Wesleyan chapel was licensed, erected it is said by a Methodist builder who rented it to the Society for £8 a year.
 It was what is now called the Schoolroom but without the extensions.

 The Tithe Map of 1846 describes it as a Meeting House.
 The Hethersett Society had now been transferred to the Norwich Circuit.

 In the years following the death of John Wesley there were various secessions from the Wesleyan Methodist Church; the most notable were the Methodist New Connexion (1797), the Primitive Methodists (1810) and the Bible Christians (1815).
 Others made attempts for reform from within, particularly the Wesleyan Methodist Association (1835) and the Wesleyan Reformers (1849).
 These two came together in 1857 to form the United Methodist Free Churches.
 In 1858 the Calvert Street Circuit, including Hethersett, separated from the Wesleyans and joined this body.
 Some objected to too much power being in the hands of the ministers and the denying of responsibility to lay people.
 Others sought to combine the independence of the congregational system with the supportive role of connexionalism.

 There are notes about village Societies that had failed to pay their dues; on one occasion representatives were appointed to visit Hethersett and Weston to "improve the organisation."

 Since services had to be sustained in the villages by an itinerant ministry and local preachers, the local Society Steward was a person of some influence and importance.
 In Hethersett he paid the rent, kept the key and was said to have power to admit and exclude from the building whom he would.

-Robert Richardson was Steward from 1872 to 1909.
-In 1880 he allowed a temperance lecturer to use the building.
-To the objectors he said: "I pay the rent and I hold the key, and the teetotaller can have his meeting.
-Them that don't like it will have to lump it."

-George Bunn, a Methodist ploughman who came to live in the village, preached twice a quarter and conducted a weekly class meeting.
-In 1910 William Wade a local coach builder became Society Steward.
-He helped to form the first Chapel Trust.
-It owned the organ, the pulpit Bible and the lamps.
-It also purchased some land in the corner of Queen's Road and Lynch Green, for it was feared that the rented site on which the chapel stood might be lost when the land was auctioned on the death of its owner.
-In fact, it proved to be an unnecessary precaution.